Order of the Niger

-Nigeria became an independent country on 1 October 1960 and in 1963 became the Federal Republic of Nigeria.
-The republic instituted two orders of merit: the Order of the Niger and the Order of the Federal Republic.
+The Order of the Niger (OON) is the second highest national award in Nigeria.
+It was instituted in 1963 and is junior to the Order of the Federal Republic (OFR), the highest order of merit in the country.

 Award

-The two highest honours, the Grand Commander in the Order of the Federal Republic and Grand Commander in the Order of the Niger are awarded to the president and vice-president respectively.
-The presiding judge in the Supreme Court and the chairman of the Senate are qualitative and ex officio commander in the Order of the Niger.
+The two highest honours, the Grand Commander of the Order of the Federal Republic (GCFR), and Grand Commander in the Order of the Niger(GCON), are awarded to the president and vice-president, respectively.
+The presiding judge in the Supreme Court and the chairman of the Senate are, respectively, a qualitative and ex officio Grand Commander of the Order of the Niger.

 Grades

-The Nigerians followed the British example in the form and structure of the order.
+Nigeria followed the British example in the form and structure of the order.
 Similarly, there are post-nominal letters for members of the Order of the Niger.